DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/designing-dashboard-items/scatter-chart/conditional-formatting.md

 ![win-scatter-chart-conditional-formatting](../../../../images/win-scatter-chart-conditional-formatting.png)

-For Range format rules the legend display text is generated automatically and depends on the range intervals:
+For Range format rules, the legend display text is generated automatically and depends on the range intervals:

 ![win-scatter-chart-with-range-rule](../../../../images/win-scatter-chart-with-range-rule.png)